Nursing Perspectives: Management of Inflammatory Bowel Diseases Accreditation Information

 Provide appropriate care and counsel for patients and their families

-A statement of credit will be issued only upon receipt of a completed activity evaluation form and will be mailed to you within 4-6 weeks.
+A statement of credit will be issued only upon receipt of a completed activity evaluation form and will be provided to you via email within 4-6 weeks.

 DISCLOSURE OF CONFLICTS OF INTEREST

-in a position to control the content of this activity to disclose any real or apparent conflict of interest they may have as related to the content of this
+are in a position to control the content of this activity to disclose any real or apparent conflict of interest they may have as related to the content of

-activity.
-All identified conflicts of interest are thoroughly vetted by the Annenberg Center for fair balance, scientific objectivity of studies mentioned in the
+this activity.
+All identified conflicts of interest are thoroughly vetted by the Annenberg Center for fair balance, scientific objectivity of studies

 STATEMENT OF SUPPORT

-This activity is co-provided by the Annenberg Center for Health Sciences at Eisenhower and the Crohn's & Colitis Foundation of America in
+This activity is jointly provided by the Annenberg Center for Health Sciences at Eisenhower and the Crohn's & Colitis Foundation of America in